VIJAYKUMAR22007124/Ex03-Univariate-Analysis/README.md

 AIM:

  To do various operations in the given set for univariate analysis.

+ALGORITHM:

+STEP 1
+Read the given Data

+STEP 2
+Get the information about the data

+STEP 3
+Perform Univariate analysis.

+STEP 4
+Save the file.

 CODE:

 ```
 import pandas as pd
 df = pd.read_csv('SuperStore.csv')